eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 In a way this is at odds with the Petersen approach to mapping — one of my complaints about the Doom II progression is that several of the early levels (supposedly uncorrupted regular Earth places) are _so_ abstract as to be meaningless.
 What _is_ Dead Simple, this isolated courtyard where the only goal is to kill all the monsters?
 What would it have been if Doomguy had never passed through?
 That kind of disconnected feeling fits much better in the later Hell levels, but it's pretty jarring to see only two slots after The Waste Tunnels, which do a good job of suggesting...  waste tunnels.

 Through Doom Mixtape (possibly via YouTube's autoplay?)
 I also stumbled upon [Antroid's blind Let's Play of Doom II The Way Id Did](https://www.youtube.com/playlist?list=PLGrCiTVJvPsGGTwtJRmq6JjwpO1vq-UhQ), which is exactly what it sounds like.
 Doom II The Way Id Did was a community project to create a whole new set of maps that drew inspiration specifically from the way the original level designers approached the levels, so it's pretty interesting to see someone who cares about design play through them all.
-The leader of the project (I think) also chimes in.
+Someone involved with the project offers their own insights while Antroid plays.
 Antroid cares about narrative too, which is great for me, though he and Liz are diametrically opposed on the hot topic of texture alignment.

 Antroid has also [LP'd Knee-Deep in Phobos](https://www.youtube.com/playlist?list=PL324D4442D48A6E21), another map set that he had some thoughtful criticism on, and [DTS-T](https://www.youtube.com/playlist?list=PLGrCiTVJvPsE-rz8i47Y8lRcsHDP4kv-u) which is a bit more goofy.